Last updated: Thursday, June 3, 2021 9:52 PM

 Stirling Council continues to follow Government, NHS and Public Health Scotland guidance on COVID-19.

-It is crucial all residents and businesses understand the rules, guidance and exceptions of lockdown by regularly visiting the Scottish Government website.
+This list is not exhaustive, and it is crucial all residents and businesses understand the rules, guidance and exceptions of the Levels system by regularly visiting the Scottish Government website.

-On 16 March 2021, the First Minister set out a timetable to the Scottish Parliament for the easing of lockdown restrictions over the coming weeks and months.
-You can view this document on the Scottish Government website.
+To view the timetable for the easing of lockdown restrictions over the coming weeks and months, please head to the Scottish Government website.

 Please note: This web page provides information on how the Council is supporting communities through COVID-19.